eli-halych/coffee-shop/backend/README.md

         - can `get:drinks-detail`
     - Manager
         - can perform all actions
-7. Test your endpoints with [Postman](https://getpostman.com).
-    - Register 2 users - assign the Barista role to one and Manager role to the other.
-    - Sign into each account and make note of the JWT.
-    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
-    - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
-    - Run the collection and correct any errors.
-    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

 ##### NOTE: Config variables should be put in file config.properties in the ./backend/ folder and have a form:
 ```properties